mumairofficial/khalilstemmler-website-2019/src/pages/articles/solid-principles/solid-typescript.md

 *From the upcoming free ebook, [SOLID - An introduction to software architecture and design principles with Node.js and TypeScript](/resources/solid-nodejs-architecture).*

+Writing code can be like pouring concrete.

+If what you've written in the past doesn't suit your needs today, it can be expensive to change.

+And change is inevitable.

+So if we're writing code, we need to write code that can be changed.

+That's a lot harder than it sounds.

+---

-For a while as a JavaScript developer, my approach to writing code was that *"if I get enough time to do it, I can hack it together and make it work"*.
+My initial approach to writing code was that *"if I get enough time to do it, I can hack it together and make it work"*.

 I realized that making things work the first time was **easy**.
 It's just _brute force_, really.

-But adding features to existing code- making it work the second time, the third time and the **fourth time**?
-After iterating on something over and over- this was really hard for me to do without introducing bugs.
+But adding features to existing code?
+Making it work the second time, the third time and the **fourth time**?
+Multiple iterations on something can be hard to do without introducing bugs.

 I should have changed it to *"if I get enough time to do it, I can hack it together and make anything work [once]"*.

-I found it incredibly difficult to tame complexity in a 180k-line JavaScript project without knowledge of software design principles or the presence of strict types.
+In 180k-line JavaScript projects, I found it hard to iterate fast.
+Iterations and incremental improvements are what agile is all about.

 Eventually, I got tired of pushing out bugs to users and getting stuck in messes that I made myself.
 I realized something needed to change.

-I started learning TypeScript and studying software design.
+I started learning TypeScript and studying **software design**.

 ---

 When we first start out coding, we often have little regard for <u>software design</u>.

 Why should we?
-After we achieve dexterity with a programming languge, we end up fighting with undefined errors, what _this_ means, and not to mention how challenging it was for developers to enter the JavaScript world within the past few years... phew, things have really... well, I wouldn't recommend that beginners learn programming with JavaScript.
+After we achieve dexterity with a programming languge, we focus our efforts on fighting undefined errors, what _this_ means and several other annoying things.

+Not to mention, it's pretty challenging to enter the JavaScript work these days.

 JavaScript developers have a **lot** on their plates to figure out as is (browsers, transpilation, build tools, and now TypeScript).